nickglazzard1959/gplot2/README.md

 commands.

 To make the evaluator more useful, there are 9 "procedure registers" which can contain "RPN strings".
-These can be executed by the evalautor using the notation:
+These can be executed by the evaluator using the notation:
 ```
 EVAL @1